Top 100 Greatest Music Albums by CharlieBarley

 • #Sponsored

-Words can't express how much this album meant to me when I was a confused, depressed teenager, living in the suburbs, in the early 90's.
+Words can't express how much this album meant to me when I was a mixed-up, depressed teenager, living in the suburbs, in the early 90's.
 I quickly bought up all The Cure's albums upon hearing this.
 The opening track, Plainsong, is my favourite song of theirs and whenever I get the chance I play this very loud.
 I find it an emotional album.
 And deep and ethereal in tone.
 It has an elegiac quality which charms the listener and lifts it out of being simply depressing.
 Smith is a genius.
 And this is a perfect album.
 [First added to this chart: 08/06/2016]

 Year of Release: